joealden/corum-docs/src/development/2-structure/2-monolithMicro.md

 Deploying micro services means that different parts of the system can be provided redundancy independently of each other.
-This could mean that less system resources are wasted, and start up times are likely to be faster, meaning that the system is down for a shorter period of time.
+This could mean that less system resources are wasted and start up times are likely to be faster, meaning that the system is down for a shorter period of time.

 For these reasons above, I decided, during the development of the project, that